zmanio/atmos/README.md

 When retrying asynchronously, certain additional dependencies must be specified:

  - There must be an implicit `scala.concurrent.ExecutionContext` available at the point the retry operation is invoked.
 This execution context is where the block provided to `retryAsync()` will be executed during subsequent retries.
 This can typically be the same context used to execute your futures (if applicable).
- - You may optionally define an implicit `rummage.Timer`, from the [rummage](http://zman.io/rummage) project, at the point the retry operation is invoked.
+ - You may optionally define an implicit `rummage.Clock`, from the [rummage](http://zman.io/rummage) project, at the point the retry operation is invoked.
 This is the component responsible for providing non-blocking, asynchronous callbacks based on when a backoff duration expires.
 By default, timing is controlled by a singular, global daemon thread.
-It is unlikely that you will need to provide a custom timer unless you are working with [actors](#retrying-with-actors).
+It is unlikely that you will need to provide a custom clock outside of testing unless you are working with [actors](#retrying-with-actors).

 Asynchronous retries support the same operations as the synchronous form: you may optionally provide an operation name and you can either call this method via the DSL with an implicit retry policy or directly on the retry policy itself.